The-Developer-Project/pycord-roblox-verification-bot/README.md

   2. On replit, click secrets and add the following:

-      discordkey = your discord bot token
+      `discordkey` = your discord bot token

-      roauth = make a string of random numbers and letters (can be anything you want)
+      `roauth` = make a string of random numbers and letters (can be anything you want)

+  3. Create a new game on roblox studio

+  4. Create a new `RemoteEvent` and name it `Verify`

+  5. Copy Script.lua and add it under `game.ServerScriptService`

+  6. Copy Verify.lua and add it under game.StarterPlayer.StarterPlayerScripts